 The pension annual allowance can be carried forward for three tax years providing you were a member of a registered pension scheme during that period.
-Any unused annual allowance for the three previous tax years (2019/20, 2020/21 and 2021/22) can be added to your 2022/23 allowance (giving a maximum contribution of £160,000) and will attract tax relief at your marginal rate.
-This will be of course be subject to the individual's net relevant earnings in the year and subject to any tapering of their annual allowance based on their income level.
+Any unused annual allowance for the three previous tax years (2020/21, 2021/22 and 2022/23) can be added to your 2023/24 allowance.